 Glue and cornstarch air dry porcelain clay recipe

-Mix everything together in a non stick pan and cook the same way as described in the baking soda clay recipe above.
+Mix everything together in a non stick pan and cook or low or medium heat as described in the baking soda clay recipe above.
 The only difference is that the mixture will start to look like cottage cheese with little lumps.
 That’s when you would remove it from the heat.

 I have seen instructions to cook the mixture in the microwave, but I prefer stove top because everything cooks more evenly and it is easier to see when the mixture is ready.

-this dough is more sticky than baking soda dough.
-You can use plenty ofcorn starch for dusting and rolling.
+This dough is more sticky than baking soda dough.
+Have plenty of corn starch for dusting and rolling.

 How to use homemade air dry clay

 Here’s our detailed tutorial on how to make the ornaments and the star garland.
-I used cookie cutters: mini cookie cutters like these are great for adding interesting details and making mini stars, round cutters ( I used this set) and Christmas cookie cutters are great for ornaments.
-And LED fairy lights for the star garland
+You can use cookie cutters and a rolling pin: mini cookie cutters like these are great for adding interesting details and making mini stars, round cutters ( I used this set) and Christmas cookie cutters are great for ornaments.
+And LED fairy lights for the star garland.

 These two homemade air dry clay have very different characteristics which we will compare in the next section below.